plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 Use this workflow when the client receives returned Jivs-facing errors and applies them to the existing `ValidationManager`.

-1. `C-RETR` App/client retrieves and deserializes the broader response, then gets `issuesFound` / `businessLogicErrors`
+1. `C-RETR` App/client retrieves and deserializes the broader response, then gets `issuesFound` / `externalIssueFounds`
-2. `C-AERR` App/framework code applies the returned `issuesFound` / `businessLogicErrors` to the existing `ValidationManager`
+2. `C-AERR` App/framework code applies the returned `issuesFound` / `externalIssueFounds` to the existing `ValidationManager`
 3. `C-VISL` Client callbacks/hooks update visuals

    * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors